mlabuda2/nf-tower-docs/content/docs/compute-envs/eks.md

 ---
 ## Overview

-Amazome EKS is managed Kubernetes cluster that allows to run containerised workloads in the AWS cloud at scale.
+Amazon EKS is a managed Kubernetes cluster that allows to run containerised workloads in the AWS cloud at scale.

-Nextflow Tower has a native support for AWS EKS cluster and streamline the deployment of Nextflow pipelines in such environment.
+Nextflow Tower offers native support for AWS EKS clusters and streamlines the deployment of Nextflow pipelines in such environment.

 ## Requirement

-You need to have EKS cluster up and running.
+You need to have an EKS cluster up and running.
 Make sure you have followed the steps in the [Cluster preparation] guide to create the cluster resources required by Nextflow Tower.

 ## Compute environment setup